 What is Reaganomics?

-Reaganomics are economic policies put forward by US President Ronald Reagan during his presidency in the 1980s.
-The policies were introduced to fight a long period of slow economic growth, high unemployment, and high inflation that occurred under President Gerald Ford.
+Reaganomics refers to economic policies put forward by US President Ronald Reagan during his presidency in the 1980s.
+The policies were introduced to fight a long period of slow economic growth, high unemployment, and high inflation that occurred under Presidents Gerald Ford and Jimmy Carter.
 Reaganomics was built upon four key concepts: (1) reduced government spending, (2) reduced taxes, (3) less regulation, and (4) slowdown of money supply growth to control inflation.

 Background of Reaganomics

 Ronald Reagan’s economic policies are based on supply-side economics, which is a macroeconomic theory that states economic growth can be created by reduced taxes and lower regulation.
 Reagan believed a tax cut would ultimately generate more revenue for the government.